mateuszkulapl/spectra-one/readme.txt

 * Update: Spectra plugin install banner UI.
 * Fix: Footer alignment issue when less content is added on page and post.
 * Fix: Post meta values getting saved in database even if not selected for page and post.
+* Fix: Heading overflowing outside of container on responsive when padding is added.

 = 0.0.5 =